Jinglab/irAEmodel/README.md

 ### The code used in manuscript:

 ### Model usage:
-The predictive module built into irAEatlas is a knowledge-informed model that leverages single-cell transcriptomic data from patients who developed irAEs and those who did not, enabling probability prediction of irAE occurrence in patients.
+The predictive module built into irAEatlas is a knowledge-informed model that leverages single-cell transcriptomic data from patients who developed irAEs and those who did not, enabling probability prediction of irAE occurrence in patienxts.
 #### 0.Create conda environment based on yaml file

     conda env create -f irAEmodel_env_cuda12.4_20250617.yml